unraid/docs/docs/unraid-os/manual/troubleshooting.md

   **_Settings-\>Disk Settings-\>Shutdown time-out_**.
 This is the
   overall shutdown timer and when this timer is exceeded, an unclean shutdown will occur.
-This timer has to be more than the VM and docker shutdown timers  A reasonable value might be something like 420 seconds (7 minutes) to give the system time to completely shut down all VMs, Dockers, and plugins.
+This timer has to be more than the VM and docker shutdown timers.
+A reasonable value might be something like 420 seconds (7 minutes) to give the system time to completely shut down all VMs, Dockers, and plugins.